 In September and October 2012, we sold shares of our Series B preferred stock at the price of \$ per share, for aggregate consideration of \$10.4 million.
 No underwriters were involved in the foregoing sales of securities.
 We believe the offers, sales and issuances of these securities were exempt from registration under the Securities Act by virtue of Section 4(a)(2) and Regulation D promulgated thereunder relative to transactions by an issuer not involving any public offering, to the extent an exemption from such registration was required.
-The purchasers of the securities in each of these transactions represented their intentions to acquire the securities for investment only and not with a view to or for sale in connection with any distribution thereof, and appropriate legends were placed upon the stock certificates issued in these transactions.
+The purchasers of the securities in each of these transactions represented their intentions to acquire the securities issued in these transactions.
 All purchasers had general access, through their relationships with us, to information about us.
 The sales of these securities were made without any general solicitation or advertising.